 Electrical converters in RVs supply 12 volts from 230 volt power.
 They work well from 230 volts, but not for long-term camping.
 Here’s how to fix the problem.

-Reversing a travel trailer is easy, but needs practice.
-This article will guide you through how to reverse a travel trailer if used in conjunction with doing it yourself.
+Reversing a caravan is easy, but needs practice.
+This article will guide you through how to reverse a caravan if used in conjunction with doing it yourself.

-Claims for dual-cab ute towing capacity mislead travel trailer buyers.
-That ute must weigh enough to keep a travel trailer steady.
-If not, the travel trailer tail wags the towing dog.
+Claims for dual-cab ute towing capacity mislead caravan buyers.
+That ute must weigh enough to keep a caravan steady.
+If not, the caravan tail wags the towing dog.

 TV interference from LEDs is an issue worldwide.
 It is mostly caused by LEDs in the same home (or RV) as the TV.
 This can be checked by turning them off.
 Another indicator of TV interference from LEDs is good daytime reception until lights are turned on.
 In the worst cases, TV reception is unwatchable, or not even obtainable.

 Caravan common sense can be fine but used about things technical it’s likely to be based on misleading opinions that contradict the basic laws of physics.
 Engineering utilises long proven knowledge.
 This may be (for example) about voltage drop along an electric cable.
 It may be about the deflection of a spring under load (Hooke’s Law).
 Or the forces exerted by a caravan yawing or pitching (Newton) etc. All are based on long proven work and often centuries of proven practice.

 A conventional caravan must always be a compromise.
 This is because it is towed via hitch at some distance behind the tow vehicle’s rear wheels.
 If that vehicle sways clockwise, that hitch overhang causes (not just permits) the caravan to sway anti-clockwise.
 If the caravan sways clockwise, it causes the tow vehicle to sway anticlockwise. is essentially an unstable concept but safe within limits.